 Hello!
 Your son or daughter will be taking Honors Algebra from me.
 I've taught Honors Algebra for many years and most of my students find it both challenging and enjoyable.
 It is a college bound course that will need approximately 3-4 hours a week of outside time, although this can vary widely among students.

-All my assignments are posted on my website at the end of each day.
-You may access your student’s grades daily on the district's Family Access site.
+All my assignments are posted on Google Classroom daily.
+You may access your student’s grades daily on the district's Family Access site and are kept up to date regularly.
 I encourage you to keep in touch with your son's or daughter's progress.
 In general, my students do well but if you start to have a concern, please e-mail me at: firstname.lastname@example.org

 Although it is up to your son or daughter to do well in this course there are a few things as a parent you can do to help: